lecho/hellocharts-android/README.md

  `set*ChartData()` method again to let chart recalculate and redraw data.
 There is also an option to use copy constructor for deep copy of chart data.
 You can safely modify copy in other threads and pass it to `set*ChartData()` method later.

- Check out hellocharts-samples project for more usage examples.
-I will try to update documentation soon.

 #License

     Copyright 2014 Leszek Wach